dbos-inc/dbos-hackathon/README.md

 Here are some resources and tips to help you get started building.

-- After downloading and parsing the documents, you'll need to add them to the `VectorStoreIndex` so the AI model can answer questions about them.
-[Here](https://docs.llamaindex.ai/en/stable/module_guides/indexing/document_management/) is some documentation for adding documents to a `VectorStoreIndex`.
-Each document is large (100+ pages) so you probably want to split them up instead of ingesting them all at once.
 - You'll need to implement your document indexing pipeline as a DBOS workflow so it can recover from the chaos monkey.
 [Here](https://docs.dbos.dev/python/tutorials/workflow-tutorial) is the documenation for workflows.
 [Here](https://docs.dbos.dev/python/integrating-dbos) is the documentation for adding DBOS to your app.
 - You can use [DBOS queues](https://docs.dbos.dev/python/tutorials/queue-tutorial) to index multiple documents concurrently.
 - To reset your database between runs (including both your vector store and DBOS workflow metadata) run `python3 reset.py`.
+- This app uses a LlamaIndex `VectorStoreIndex` to index documents so the AI model can answer questions about them.
+Learn more about it [here](https://docs.llamaindex.ai/en/stable/module_guides/indexing/document_management/).

 ## Scoring

 Scoring is based on the total amount of time it takes for your application to ingest all documents.
 To qualify, your app must:

-- Be able to accurately answer questions about Apple's financial performance (such as the earnings per share question above).
+- Be able to accurately answer questions about Apple's financial performance (such as the earnings per share questions above).
 - Not modify the chaos monkey in any way.

 The application prints when document ingestion begins and ends--when you're done, report those times.